Maintaining Leiden Communities in Large Dynamic Graphs: Experiments

 \item {\tt DF-Leiden}: An advanced maintenance algorithm from~\cite{sahu2024starting}, which adopts the dynamic frontier approach~\cite{sahu2024df} to support localized updates.

 \item {\tt HIT-Leiden}: Our proposed method. \end{itemize}

 {\bf Dynamic graph settings.} As the temporal span varies across datasets (e.g., 62 years for \emph{dblp-coauthor} versus 8 years for \emph{sx-stackoverflow}), we apply a sliding edge window, avoiding reliance on fixed valid time intervals that are hard to standardize.
 Initially, we construct a static graph using the first 80\% of edges.
 Then, we select a window size $b \in \{10, 10^2, 10^3, 10^4, 10^5\}$, denoting the number of updated edges in an updated batch.
 Next, we slide this window $r=9$ times, so we update 9 batches of edges for each dataset.
+In the figures, batch $0$ denotes the initial state before the first evaluated update.
 Note that by default, we set $b=10^3$.

-All the algorithms are implemented in C++ and compiled with the gcc 8.3.0 compiler using the -O0 optimization level.
+All the algorithms are implemented in C++ and compiled with the gcc 8.3.0 compiler using the same optimization level.
 We set $\gamma = 1$ and use $P = 10$ iterations.
 Before running the Leiden community maintenance algorithms, we obtain the communities by running the Leiden algorithm, and {\tt HIT-Leiden} requires an additional procedure to build auxiliary structures.
 Due to the limited number of iterations, the community structure has not fully converged, so the maintenance algorithms usually take more time in the first two batches than in other batches.
 Therefore, we exclude the first two batches from efficiency evaluations.
-Experiments are conducted on a Linux server running Debian 5.4.56, equipped with an Intel(R) Xeon(R) Platinum 8336C CPU @ 2.30GHz and 2.0 TB of RAM.
+All experiments in this paper are conducted only on a Linux server running Debian 5.4.56, equipped with an Intel(R) Xeon(R) Platinum 8336C CPU @ 2.30GHz and 2.0 TB of RAM.